JackIHill/Cerebellum-Project-Plotting/README.md

 - Calling the plot_variables() function without passing any arguments will by default:
     - Produce 3 plots (all combinations for the relevant data).
     - These 3 plots will not be logged.
+    - Plots will output to a new window.
+        - Hide 'plt.show()' to hide output.

 - If you wish to log each of the plots, pass logged=True into plot_variables().
 - If you want to manually plot data (from the csv), pass in a tuple containing (a) tuple(s) with variable pairs, like so: